 Why mobile broadband?

-Mobile broadband is generally used by those who don't want a fixed landline and/or those who want access to broadband on the go - perhaps when travelling to business meetings or working at external locations.
+Mobile broadband is handy if you don't want a fixed landline and want access to broadband on the go

-Your smartphone may give you access to the internet, but working on documents is difficult, nigh on impossible, on a screen so small and it can be costly if you exceed your monthly data allowance.
+Your smartphone may give you access to the internet, but working on documents can be extremely difficult on a screen so small.
+Plus, it can be costly if you exceed your monthly data allowance.

 Is mobile broadband right for me?

 Availability in your area depends on network coverage and signal strength.
-If the aerials haven't been upgraded to 3G or 4G then speed and connectivity can suffer significantly.
+If the aerials haven't been upgraded, then speed and connectivity can suffer.